thomaspark/bootswatch/README.md

 Check out the [Help page](https://bootswatch.com/help/#customization) for more details on building your own theme.

 ## Contributing

 It's through your contributions that Bootswatch will continue to improve.
-You can contribute in several ways.
+You can contribute in several ways:

-**Issues:** Provide a detailed report of any bugs you encounter and open an issue on [GitHub](https://github.com/thomaspark/bootswatch/issues).
+* **Issues:** Provide a detailed report of any bugs you encounter and open an issue on [GitHub](https://github.com/thomaspark/bootswatch/issues).

-**Documentation:** If you'd like to fix a typo or beef up the docs, you can fork the project, make your changes, and submit a pull request.
+* **Documentation:** If you'd like to fix a typo or beef up the docs, you can fork the project, make your changes, and submit a pull request.

-**Code:** Make a fix and submit it as a pull request.
+* **Code:** Make a fix and submit it as a pull request.
 When making changes, it's important to keep the CSS and SASS versions in sync.
 To do this, be sure to edit the SASS source files for the particular theme first, then run the  tasks `grunt swatch` to build the CSS.

-**Donation:** Donations are gratefully accepted via [GitHub](https://github.com/sponsors/thomaspark) and [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PU2DH4BMF9MWS&source=url).
+* **Donation:** Donations are gratefully accepted via [GitHub](https://github.com/sponsors/thomaspark) and [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PU2DH4BMF9MWS&source=url).

 ## Author